Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/04_pscript_styleguide.md

 This first section focuses on code order.
 For formatting, see `formatting`.
 For naming conventions, see `naming_conventions`.

-We suggest to organize GDScript code this way:
+We suggest to organize PScript code this way:

 ```
 01. tool